inscopix/inscopix-cnmfe/README.md

 These commands assume you have pre-installed [Anaconda](https://www.anaconda.com/products/individual), which can be used to create and manage Python environments.
 Note that Inscopix CNMFe is currently available only for Python version 3.6 or higher on 64-bit machines, with the exception of Python 3.10 on Windows which isn't compatible yet.
-A demo Jupyter Notebook that runs Inscopix CNMFe on a small movie and displays spatial footprints and temporal traces side by side is also provided.

 ```
 conda create -n inscopix-cnmfe python=3.9